AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/installation.md

 2. Next, in the search bar, start typing *"AdGuard"* and select *"adguard vpn"* from the list of suggested options.

-3. Select *AdGuard VPN - private proxy* from the list of suggested applications and tap *Install*.
+3. Select *AdGuard VPN - private proxy* from the list of suggested apps and tap *Install*.

 4. Wait for the installation to finish and tap *Open*.